howerj/ip/readme.md

 * Email: <mailto:howe.r.j.89@gmail.com>
 * Repo: <https://github.com/howerj/ip>

-**This project is a work in progress, it is currently not working**.
+**This project is a work in progress**.

 An attempt at a IPv4 UDP/TCP stack.

 Note that functions, structures and variables will have the `ip_` prefix as that is the name of the library. (e.g. `ip_ethernet_tx` transmits an Ethernet